Money is important and it’s necessary. Whether we like it or not, money drives

 The trust people have in it

-to a time where it is 'surviving' and not thriving
+only if the human race reverts back to a time where it is 'surviving' and not thriving

 Very essential.